Mitchel Stuffers, PhD Candidate in History, University of Exeter & Assistant Editor at CIGH Exeter

 Opening the interview, Mussert combatted the idea of Indonesian separatism by highlighting the longer history between the Dutch and the East Indies.
 He equated the continuation of the empire with sustained order and stability for both parties, stating:

 With over 300 years of relations, Holland and the Indies have become one.
 Separation means chaos for both parties.
 Holland still needs to lead this country; without it, the Indies will suffer.
 Holland and the Indies have to become one imperium.
 Many groups in this country believe the Indies cannot be separated from top leadership, Holland, as it can cause chaos within its own populations or fall into the hands of other empires.
-(I)
+(Appendix I)

 Thereby, as with other NSB propaganda about Indonesia, including domestic outlets like their (Dutch language) Indië – Hou Zee magazine, Mussert used a paternalist narrative to justify the continuation of Dutch colonial rule.
 Particularly relevant to the Indonesian audience, of course, would be that he warned them against civil unrest and outside threats.
 Expanding on this, the newspaper noted Mussert’s call for closer cooperation:

 Mr. Mussert does not see any separation between the people in the Netherlands and in this country.
 The Dutch people are Hollandsche Nederlanders, and the people here are Indische Nederlanders.
 How can the people in Holland and here be one?
 Because one empire must work together, not only Hollandsche or Indische Nederlanders [but together] for the progress of Holland and Indie.
-(II)
+(Appendix II)

 [The current] body of representatives are only present in Holland, [but there is] the need for adequate representation from Indonesian Dutchmen from Indonesians, [and] it has to be chosen by the people and not like the system now, by those in Holland [under communist influence.]
 The people of Holland now are bored of scheming politicians, and there must be a representative for the people by the people.
-(III)
+(Appendix III)

 Mr Mussert continues to explain how he would rather [see that] the indigenous people (of Indonesia) not be harassed by the West.
 He sees a misinterpretation of everyone here.
 The people here (need to realise that) the Indonesian Dutchmen have [their] own culture too.
 It has to be upheld and not be attacked by Western influence.
-(IV)
+(Appendix IV)

 Thus, Mussert utilised doublespeak and positioned the NSB as a positive force for the Indonesian people.
 Noticeably, here, beyond advocating for the paternalist imperial dynamic, Mussert sought to portray himself to his Indonesian audiences as not just a guarantor of order, but also as someone who recognised, and even advocated for, the representation of Indonesian colonial subjects in the imperium.
 To this extent, one observes either a range of statements that appear at first glance to be contradictory or, possibly, it pertains to a story of more cynical, custom-made appeals to various audiences.
 This would fall in line with prior discoveries of mine, namely in the form of my MA thesis on the ambiguous nature of the Volk en Vaderland newspaper, whereby reading between the lines, especially in the early years, had been critical to understand how the NSB propaganda operated.[1]
 Nonetheless, we have here a rare snapshot of one of the NSB’s many faces: This one address was intended by Mussert to be shown to non-Dutch, Indonesian subjects to gain a more favourable standing among them, which separates it from the Dutch interviews given by Mussert at the time to the colonist-oriented papers Sumatrapost and Soerabaijasch Handelsblad, and the NSB’s own newspapers in the colonies.[2]

 He can smile with such sharpness if he can power through such political gatherings, and his voice heavy if he promises that he will work for the dignity of his people.
 He does not hate the nation, but sees the people that are diligent, disciplined and strong.
 He keeps the promise of how [his] NSB will not push the people of this country, but will advance its strengths to protect its dignity.
-(V)
+(Appendix V)

 (I) “Tentang Indie los van Holland